kennyrnwilson/javascript-ecosystem/README.md

  * JavaScript modules
  * Developer tools

 Each topic will be covered in a rather superficial manner.
 My goal is to show the user how to get a bare bones setup running and then, where appropriate, provide links to the relevant resources where the user can find more depth.
 My target audience is professional developers who want to start using JavaScript.

 ## Execution Environments
 JavaScript runs in a JavaScript execution engine.
 For the purposes of this document we will consider the following two commonly used execution environments

- * Node.js commonly used for server side JavaScript
+ * Node.js commonly used for 'server side' JavaScript
  * Chrome browser commonly used for client side JavaScript

 <br/>